Indomitable/fluent-iter/README.md

 Transformers
 - where : filter iterable by predicate
+- filter : alias for where
 - select : transform iterable using mapping function
+- map : alias for select
 - selectMany : flatten an iterable and can transform it to another iterable
+- flat: flatten an iterable up to N levels, default is 1 level
+- flatMap: flatten an iterable one level and maps inner elements
 - ofType : produces typed iterable, used to filter by type
 - ofClass: filters iterable for elements of a given class
+- groupBy: group items by a key
 - orderBy : Order iterable ascending by a key
 - orderByDescending : Order iterable descending by a key
 - groupJoin: Do a group join (left join) between current and external iterable.
 For each item of current sequence get array of items from external sequence.